jtarterabarbera/PythonBootcampGroup1/README.md

 This repository contains the work of Group 1 from the Python Bootcamp in Statistics and Data Analysis for the MSc in High Energy Physics, Astrophysics, and Cosmology at the Autonomous University of Barcelona.

-The goal of this project is to classify galaxy morphologies (e.g., spiral vs elliptical) using data from the Sloan Digital Sky Survey (SDSS) and the Galaxy Zoo project.
+The goal of this project is to classify galaxy morphologies (spiral vs elliptical) using data from the Sloan Digital Sky Survey (SDSS) and the Galaxy Zoo project.

 ## Project Goals